Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

+We now obtain the reflected wave vector in the lab frame by applying the inverse Lorentz transformation:

+This vector represents a light beam traveling away from the mirror, having the same frequency as the incoming beam.
+This confirms that the reflection follows the usual laws of geometrical optics and that the beam undergoes no aberration.

+There are two fundamental errors in solving problems related to the reflection of light from a mirror moving tangentially to its surface.
+The first error arises from applying the concept of a plane wave and an infinite plane mirror to the case of tangential motion.
+This assumption leads to an inherent contradiction: if the mirror were truly infinite, the problem would not be time-dependent.
+This hidden assumption—namely, the absence of time dependence—eliminates aberration, which is unsurprising.
+However, only the motion of a finite mirror is physically meaningful.
+From an electrodynamics perspective, only the velocity of a finite mirror has physical significance.
+Textbook treatments often overlook the crucial interaction between light and the moving edges of the mirror.
+A well-defined energy transport problem requires specifying both the source and mirror apertures—an essential detail frequently neglected in conventional explanations.

-We shall discuss the situation where there is a finite aperture mirror moving tangentially to its surface.
-For simplicity, we shall assume that the transverse size of the moving mirror is very small relative to the transverse size of the "plane-wave" emitter, as sketched in Fig. \ref{B33}.
-It is worth noting that we consider an aberration angle that is relatively large compared to the divergence of the reflected radiation.
-In other words, $\lambdabar/D_e \ll \lambdabar/D_m \ll v/c$, where $D_e$ and $D_m$ are the transverse size of the emitter and mirror, respectively.
+We consider the case of a finite-aperture mirror moving tangentially to its surface.
+For simplicity, we assume that the mirror's size is much smaller than that of the "plane-wave" emitter, as illustrated in Fig. \ref{B33}.
+Notably, we analyze a scenario where the aberration angle is significantly larger than the divergence of the reflected radiation.
+Mathematically, this is expressed as $\lambdabar/D_e \ll \lambdabar/D_m \ll v/c$, where $D_e$ and $D_m$ are the sizes of the emitter and mirror, respectively.
+Classical optics textbooks state that energy transport in the reflected light beam remains unchanged.

-We will demonstrate that when one has a transversely moving mirror with finite aperture and a plane wave of light is falling normally onto the mirror, there is a deviation of the energy transport for the reflected light.
-In this case, the effect of aberration of light results directly from the time-dependence of the position of the moving mirror, since a finite aperture has to be considered.
-What must be recognized is that in the time-dependent emitter-mirror problem, the solution involves light beams with different frequencies.
-It comes out quite natural that the result will depend on the velocity vector: in other words, textbooks overlook the influence of the Doppler effect.
-For a transversely moving mirror with finite aperture we cannot neglect the angular frequency dispersion, which is an effect of the first order in $v/c$.
+The second error in the textbook argument is conceptual.
+Consider an observer at rest in the inertial frame who measures the direction of energy transport.
+This observer describes the light beam emitted from a stationary source using the Minkowski metric.
+According to textbooks, the metric of the moving mirror is assumed to be the same Minkowski metric as that of the stationary emitter.

+The textbook authors incorrectly assume that a common Lorentz time coordinate axis can be assigned to both the emitter and the mirror.
+This is a misconception.
+A fundamental question arises: how should synchronization be established in the laboratory frame after the mirror has undergone acceleration?